 JSON-RPC is a remote procedure call protocol encoded in JSON.
 You can use this API to access data from the Harmony nodes.
 The JSON-RPC API server runs on:

 All requests follow the standard JSON-RPC format and include 4 variables in the data object:

 Parameters for method call

-Harmony API has two versions: v1 with prefix 'hmy', which returns hex numbers in API json results and v2 with prefix 'hmyv2' which mostly returns decimal numbers in API json results.
+Harmony API has two versions: v1 with prefix 'hmy', which returns hex numbers in API json response and v2 with prefix 'hmyv2' which mostly returns decimal numbers in API json response.

 For each method which curl and response are different for API v1 and API v2: there are two sections in description for API v1 and API v2 with examples.
 If there are no sections then examples are the same for v1 and v2 and can be quired both with 'hmy' prefix and 'hmyv2' prefix same way.

 You can see in API response examples which variables correspond to 0x format and which to decimal format